cegarciav/grupo-webthuldra-p2-backend/README.md

     403: El usuario que no sea administrador no puede eliminar un usuario.
     Ejemplo:
-        You are not allowed to remove user with id ${user.id}
+        You are not allowed to remove user with id ${user.id}.

     404: El id ingresado no existe.
     Ejemplo: